ogechukwu1/AWS-projects/README.md

-We are designing a secure infrastructure within an AWS Virtual Private Cloud (VPC) for `ZenithByte`  Company, which runs a WordPress CMS for its primary business website and a [Tooling](https://github.com/ogechukwu1/Devops-Tooling-Website-Solution) website for the DevOps team.
+We are designing a secure infrastructure within an AWS Virtual Private Cloud (VPC) for `Zenithbyte`  Company, which runs a WordPress CMS for its primary business website and a [Tooling](https://github.com/ogechukwu1/Devops-Tooling-Website-Solution) website for the DevOps team.

 To enhance security and performance, the company has chosen to implement NGINX reverse proxy technology as part of the solution.